 Optimum air flow is vital to engine performance.
 Clogged air filters restrict the airflow to the

 engine.
-This causes an incorrect air-fuel mixture that can cause spark plug ignition problem in
+This causes an incorrect air-fuel mixture that can cause spark plug ignition problems in

 gasoline engines and cause drive-ability issues in diesel engines.
 These issues can result in a

-rough idle or decrease acceleration power.
+rough idle or a decrease in acceleration power.
 You can be experiencing issues with clogged air

-filters if you notice your vehicle does not accelerate as well are it used to or sounds different
+filters if you notice your vehicle does not accelerate as well as it used to or sounds different

 when it idles.